 This aids in stimulating the growth in different areas of the brain.
-For example, activities that involves touching, smelling, tasting, listening, talking, singing, dancing, running and playing.
+For example, activities that involve touching, smelling, tasting, listening, talking, singing, dancing, running and playing.
 One activity to connect both hemispheres of the brain is flashcard reading at high speed.
 As the right brain takes in the visual details of the picture, the left brain processes the word.

 2. Music and songs

 As children move their bodies to the rhythm and beat of the music, they develop body coordination and awareness.
 The ability to recognise rhythm is useful not just in body awareness, it is also an important part of speech development.
-Activities such as singing finger-play songs or reciting action rhymes helps children develop their language and motor skills.
+Activities such as singing finger-play songs or reciting action rhymes help children develop their language and motor skills.

 3. Art activities

-Art is great tool for expressing emotions, building memory and cognitive skills.
+Art is a great tool for expressing emotions, building memory and cognitive skills.
 A simple craft activity may encourage children to learn about colours, shapes and sizes, or give them the opportunity to draw or paint on the craft.